Arts and Sciences Learning Objectives

 - Become familiar with American Psychological Association (APA) ethics

-- Gain experience with submitting research proposals to the Institutional
+guidelines, including the process of submitting research proposals to the

-Review Board (IRB) or to the Institutional Animal Care and Use Committee
+Institutional Review Board (IRB) or to the Institutional Animal Care and

-- Initiate, design, implement, control, and analyze original empirical
+- Initiate, design, implement, and analyze original empirical

 research studies on relevant cognitive and brain science issues.

-- Show competence in basic quantitative and analytic methods used for
+- Gain an understanding of basic quantitative and analytic methods used

 Back to main Learning Objectives page >